SAN FERNANDO VALLEY BRANCH – CALIFORNIA WRITERS CLUB

 FOR INFORMATION AND REVIEWS ON PRIOR SPEAKERS: Check out speakers' articles in the monthly editions of the Scribe.

-PLEASE NOTE THIS PRESENTATION WILL BE ON ZOOM, BUT WE WELCOME THOSE WHO WISH TO PARTICIPATE IN PERSON.
+PLEASE NOTE THIS PRESENTATION WILL BE IN PERSON.
+WE WELCOME THOSE WHO WISH TO PARTICIPATE IN PERSON.
 WE MEET AT THE SABAN WELLNESS CENTER AT THE MOTION PICTURE & TELEVISION FUND (MPTF)

-While Luis will be joining us via Zoom on the big screen at the MPTF, we encourage you to attend in-person to meet and talk about your work with other members over snacks and drinks.
+Woody will be presenting in-person at the MPTF.
+We encourage you to attend so you can meet the speaker and talk about your work with other members over snacks and drinks.
 Looking forward to seeing you there!

 Guest Payment Via Zelle: sfv.cwc@gmail.com